 JUSMAG bowlers before the tournament.
 Yes, we brought our own trophy and medals… but we left with even more.
 Take THAT, Belgians!

 I set up the trophy and medals from the last tournament and our “USA” boxing glove on a table near the beer, just to remind everyone that Team USA was still the boss.
 It was interesting to me how many people came by to take selfies or group photos with the medals and trophies.
 I mean, what exactly are you doing with these pictures, people?
-Is your Instagram game so weak that you’ve got to pose with trophies that you not only didn’t earn, but that belong to an entirely different country?
+Is your Instagram game so weak that you’ve got to pose with trophies that you not only didn’t earn, but that belongs to an entirely different country?
 But whatever, you do you.
 We know who REALLY owns those trophies.

 Either way, we were leaving there with a trophy.

 About halfway through the first game, I noticed that a very short, middle-aged Filipino woman was surreptitiously trying to stand beside me while my back was turned.
 She wanted a photo with be because I was so tall, and she was so short.
 After two years of living in Korea earlier in my career, this was something I was quite used to so it was no problem as far as I was concerned.
 But the woman got super-embarrassed when I looked down and saw her standing behind me, and all of her friends began laughing.
-Turning red, she started to walk away but I waved her back over and put an arm around her shoulders and stood up as tall as I could so her friends could take her picture with me.
+Turning red, she started to walk away but I waved her back over and put an arm around her shoulders, and stood up as tall as I could so her friends could take her picture with me.
 She even got to wear the Team USA boxing glove.
 At least she didn’t want to pet my hair, which was something that my very blonde wife had to deal with when we lived in Korea.

 Our first game, my score is at the bottom.
 I know a 157 isn’t burning it up, but it’s literally the best game I’ve ever bowled.
 And we all got better as the night went on.